k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/03_fabric_and_cassandra_hardening.md

 chmod +x secure_cassandra.sh

 !! run on single Fabric node only !!
-* in order to change the password or the cluster name edit the secure_cassandra.sh or execute with password and cluster name parameters e.g.: ./secure_cassandra.sh {Password} {Cluster_Name}
+* To change the password or the cluster name, edit the secure_cassandra.sh or execute using the password and cluster name parameters e.g.: ./secure_cassandra.sh {Password} {Cluster_Name}

 ./secure_cassandra.sh Q1w2e3r4t5 k2tls